Brian has been sailing for over 30 years.

 Brian and Coralee mostly cruise the western end of Lake Erie.
 His son Adam and sister Nancy join him whenever they can, as does Coralee's daughter Lori and granddaughter River.
 Their other sailing companion for many years, a dog named Beanie, had 16 years on the water, and was famous in Lake Erie Multihull racing circles.
 He is missed...

 Brian has been a member of the United States Power Squadron since 1987.
 He holds a Full Certificate, meaning he has completed all the courses the Power Squadron offers.

 In 1999, Brian received his US Coast Guard Captain's license.
-He has a 50 ton Master's License.
+He was upgraded to a 50 ton Master's License in 2004.